DarkaMaul/fluffy-octo-train/docs/gear.md

   ![Clothes drying near the tent](img/gear/dryingclothes.jpg){ loading=lazy width=80% data-gallery="gear"}
 </figure>

-Because we had exactly two sets of clothes, one for hiking and another one for the night, we had to wash our hiking clothes every night to avoid awful smells.
+Because we had exactly two sets of clothes, one for hiking and another one for the night, we had to wash our hiking clothes every night to avoid smells.
 This is one of the reason we always picked (when possible) camp spot near water and decided to finish our hiking days with enough sun remaining to dry the clothes.
 As the days were really long in Patagonia, and we were lucky to get dry days, this went well.

 We would then during resupply do a proper laundry (with a real washing machine!).